 API security has traditionally been enforced at the edge through a gateway pattern, but modern applications have redefined the rules of the game.
 Applications often rely on multiple internal, public, or partner APIs.
 In addition, the adoption of microservices architectures has multiplied the number of API endpoints to protect.
 These architectural changes require security to be handled as close to the API as possible.

-Integrate Security Fully As A Part Of Devops Initiatives
+Integrate API Security Fully As A Part Of Devops Initiatives

 API security flaws are injected at many different levels of the API lifecycle: in requirements, during development, and during deployment.
 It is proven that detecting and fixing vulnerabilities during production or post-release time is up to 30 times more difficult than earlier in the API lifecycle.

 Foster Collaboration Across API Security Actors

 API security is a cross-functional part of the IT organisation but IT security teams are rarely part of the development and deployment process of APIs.
 The security teams are often invited late in the game to review security in a rush, with limited time to fix potential vulnerabilities or put in place the proper protection layers in front of APIs.
 It is critical to manage APIs in a central place where the various stakeholders can see new APIs that are being deployed and enforce corporate security policies and processes.